neurodata/ndstore/docs/sphinx/datamodel.rst

 .. function:: Image Size

    Image size is the pixel count dimensions of the data.
 For example is the data is stored as a series of 100 slices each 2100x2000 pixel TIFF images, the X,Y,Z dimensions are (2100, 2000, 100).
+A common mistake here is to mix up the X and Y dimensions of the data.
+X is the width of the image and Y is the length of the image.

    :Type: [INT,INT,INT]
    :Default: None